Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Second-Order Optimality Conditions

-Since strong stationarity conditions hold under suitable assumptions (see \Cref{thm: strong stationarity MPCC}), second-order sufficient conditions may be verified under strong convexity of the Lagrangian for critical directions \cite{scheel2000mathematical,guo2013second}.
-In the next theorem we study under which conditions sufficiency holds for strong stationary points of \eqref{eq:bilevel_mpec_formulation}. \begin{theorem} Let $x^*$ be a strongly stationary point of \eqref{eq:bilevel_mpec_formulation} that satisfies the hypotheses of \Cref{thm: strong stationarity MPCC}.
-If
+Since M- and S-stationarity conditions hold under suitable assumptions (see \Cref{thm: strong stationarity MPCC}), second-order sufficient conditions may be verified under strong convexity of the Lagrangian for critical directions.
+In the next theorem we study under which conditions such sufficiency holds. \begin{theorem} Let $x^*$ be an M-stationary point of \eqref{eq:bilevel_mpec_formulationTV} such that MPEC-RCPLD holds.
+If, for every M-multiplier and non-vanishing critical direction $d \in L_X^{MPCC}(x^*) \cap \{d: \nabla \Jcal(u^*)^\intercal d_u \leq 0 \}$,